Education on the Savannah Breed

 Smoke = Non- Aguoti Cat (AA) + Inhibitor gene

-The Savannah Colors: As a breeder the goal is to mimic the Savannah's ancestor the Serval Cat, accepted colors are warm to cool shades of brown, silver, black (Melanistic) and smoke.
-The Serval Cat has a bright buttery like golden basecoat with solid black spots.
+The Savannah Colors: As a breeder the goal is to mimic the Savannah's ancestor the African Serval.
+Accepted colors are warm to cool shades of brown, silver, black (Melanistic) and smoke.
+The African Serval has a bright buttery like golden basecoat with solid black spots.
+Tall tightly set ears with the white ocelli markings on the ears and are long and Leggy.
 The golden color is a shade of brown spotted tabby and must be registered as a brown spotted tabby or BST.
-The Savannah Cats Pattern is only accepted as spotted by TICA.
+The only accepted Savannah cat Pattern is spotted by TICA.
 (PENALIZE: Rosettes.
 Spots that are any color other than dark brown to black).
 Solid one-color spots are the only pattern found on the African Serval Cat, due to this fact Spots are the pattern acceptable.
 The spots should follow across the body and not be connected.
 The spotted Savannah pattern is made up of bold, solid dark-brown to black spots, which can be round, oval, or elongated.
 A series of parallel stripes, from the back of the head to just over the shoulder blades, fan out slightly over the back and the spotting pattern follows the line of the stripes from the shoulders continuing the length of the body.
 Smaller spots will be found on the legs and feet as well as on the face.

 Breeding Color Examples

-Brown Spotted Tabby + Inhibitor = Silver Gene
+Brown Spotted Tabby + Inhibitor Gene = Silver Gene

 Black (Melanistic ) + Inhibitor Gene = Silver Smoke